Ada-C7/NOW-thats-what-i-call-backbone/README.md

 Click on a few of the song's titles and crack open dev tools and look around at all the element in the DOM.

-### That's it!
+### Now You've Done It!
 To see all the code together, checkout the 'solution' branch of this repository.

 ### Conclusion
-This walkthrough was a friendly introduction to three major components (models, collections and views) that go into organizing javascript code with backbone and how they connect with each other.
+This walkthrough was a friendly introduction to three major components (models, collections and views) that go into organizing JavaScript code with Backbone and how they connect with each other.

-Next week we will dive deeper into everything covered in this exercise.
-But if you're feeling
+Next week we will dive deeper into everything covered in this exercise, including splitting all of these components out into separate folders and files.
+If you feel like you gained exposure to the vocabulary and at a very high level see what these Backbone components _could_ be used for, you're **right on track**!!!

 #### Lecture Resources
 - [Introduction to Backbone](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/backbone-week1/11-Backbonejs/Introduction-to-Backbonejs.md)